phpvms/docs/docs/config/backups.md

 ### Backup Retention Configuration

-By default, phpVMS keeps backups for the last 7 days and retains a maximum of 5000 MB of backup data.
+By default, phpvms keeps backups for the last 7 days and retains a maximum of 5000 MB of backup data.
 You can adjust these settings to customize the retention period and maximum size.